Charmer (Tigers Jaw album)

 Charmer is the fourth full-length by American indie rock band Tigers Jaw.
 It was released on June 3, 2014, on Run For Cover Records.
-Former members Adam McIlwee, Dennis Mishko and Pat Brier were included in the recording of the album despite no longer being a part of the band.
+It is their final album with the original line-up; Keyboardist Brianna Collins announced the departure of co-founding member Adam McIlwee, along with Dennis Mishko and Pat Brier from the band the previous year.
+Despite this, they were included in the recording of the album.
 In October and November 2015, the group supported New Found Glory and Yellowcard on their co-headlining US tour.

 Track listing

 All songs written by Tigers Jaw.